Partnership

 The carve-out and subsequent success of Symfonia exemplifies the adage of fortune favouring the brave, with the Polish software specialist thriving under the stewardship of an experienced backer.

-Established over 25 years ago, Symfonia is an important and longstanding part of the Polish IT landscape, providing around 40,000 Polish SMEs with FMS/ERP/payroll software.
+Established over 25 years ago, Symfonia is an important and longstanding part of the Polish IT landscape, providing around 50,000 Polish SMEs with FMS/ERP/payroll software.
 It had been part of Sage Group plc since 2005, but like many corporates post-pandemic, Sage was looking to focus on its core markets.
-As owners of Symfonia for so long, Sage was eager to secure a supportive steward for its growth, and so price was not the only consideration.
+As the owner of Symfonia for so long, Sage was eager to secure a supportive steward for its growth, and so price was not the only consideration.
 Symfonia had been resilient during COVID, with strong recurring revenues driven largely by subscriptions and low churn, so there was a lot of interest in the business.

 The carve-out